elferherrera/arrow_guide/guide/src/reading_parquet.md

 In order to be able to downcast the Array to the desired array type we are going to take advantage of the previously mentioned fact that the **Array** trait implements the **AsAny** trait for all the Arrow array types.
-And to make it even more flexible we are going to help ourselves by writing all the helper functions required for each type we are going the use a macro to do the job for us.
+This means that we will have to implement a function that downcasts an array based on the type of data stored in it.
+To make this repetitive processes not so tedious, we are going to help ourselves by writing these functions using a handy macro.

 Have a look at the implementation of the enum ScalarValue